-- New Subject Matter Program Approvals: Six (6) new subject matter programs were approved three (3) Elementary Subject Matter programs, one (1) in Mathematics, one (1) in World Language: Spanish, and one (1) in Social Science. - Changes in status were managed for the currently approved programs, including: - ➤ 10 programs that went inactive across several different credential areas. - 29 programs that were withdrawn. - ➤ Two (2) institutions that ceased offering any educator preparation programs and therefore ceased to be Commission-approved program sponsors.
+- Preconditions Review: Staff reviewed preconditions for 70 institutions (yellow and indigo cohorts), 2,362 preconditions (840 general preconditions and 1,522 program-specific preconditions). - Program Review Program review was completed for the 34 institutions in the Violet cohort, totaling 125 programs using approximately 253 reviewers. - Common Standards review was completed for the 34 institutions with site visits.
+New Credential Program Approvals: Twenty (20) new educator preparation programs were approved. - New Subject Matter Program Approvals: Six (6) new subject matter programs were approved - three (3) of them Elementary Subject Matter programs, one (1) in Mathematics, (1) in World Language: Spanish, and one (1) in Social Science.

+- Changes in status were managed for the currently approved programs, including: - > 10 programs that went inactive across several different credential areas. - 29 programs that were withdrawn. - Two (2) institutions that ceased offering any educator preparation programs and therefore ceased to be Commission-approved program sponsors.